bwvoss/failure-patterns-essay/README.md

 # ...continue
 ```

-Since this is something from the user, it's decided to return some context to the user so they may change their input:
+It's decided to return some information so the user can change their input:

 ```ruby
 def self.fetch(datetime)